 Domestic Violence is an unfortunate and prevalent problem in the United States and the State of Florida is no exception.
 In addition to the physical scars, there are many emotional and psychological effects that result from this abuse.
 Outside of the respondent who caused the violence, third parties can have a significant effect on a domestic violence action in court.
-If your domestic violence legal action has been hindered by a third party contact your Pensacola Family Law Attorney to seek legal guidance and protection during this difficult period.
+If your domestic violence legal action has been hindered by a third party contact your family law attorney to seek legal guidance and protection during this difficult period.

 If you were a victim of domestic violence, sought protection from the court, and you were awarded a Domestic Violence Injunction, you were provided with certain protections by the court through prohibiting and limiting the actions of the respondent.
 However, many do not understand the extent of the injunction, and how the actions of third parties may result in a violation on the part of the respondent.